xebia/VisualReview-protractor/README.md

+# This project has been abandoned

+As you might have noticed from the commit history, this project hasn't received the love it requires to keep it in working order.
+As maintainers have moved on to other projects and/or don't have the time to spend on it anymore, we decided to formally abandon this project.
+We'll keep it archived in Github so anyone willing to fork it is able to do so.
+Please note the permissions and limitations of the Apache license (see LICENSE file) when you do.
+Thanks!

 # VisualReview API for Protractor
 Provides an API to send screenshots to [VisualReview](https://github.com/xebia/VisualReview) from your [Protractor](https://github.com/angular/protractor) tests.
 See [the example](example-project/README.md) for a quick demo.